Inexact-ADMM Based Federated Meta-Learning for Fast and Continual Edge Learning: Continual Edge Learning via Federated Meta-Learning With Regularization

 \subsection{An Inexact-ADMM Based Algorithm for Regularized Federated Meta-Learning}

 As alluded to earlier, general gradient-based federated meta-learning approaches cannot handle the regularized optimization problem \eqref{prim_prob}-\eqref{eq:phi} well.
-To address this problem, we propose an inexact-ADMM based federated meta-leaning algorithm (ADMM-FedMeta) to solve \eqref{prim_prob}-\eqref{eq:phi}.
+To address this problem, we propose an inexact-ADMM based federated meta-learning algorithm (ADMM-FedMeta) to solve \eqref{prim_prob}-\eqref{eq:phi}.

 Observe that the federated meta-learning problem \eqref{prim_prob}-\eqref{eq:phi} is equivalent to the following constrained optimization problem:

 where $\phi_i(\theta_i)$ is given by (\ref{eq:phi}).
 To solve \eqref{equi_prob}, we form the augmented Lagrangian function as follows: